tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 - If the server resumed a session or did not negotiate certificate-based authentication, the client MUST abort the connection with an illegal_parameter alert.
-This case is invalid because {{client-behavior}} requires the client to only offer ESNI-established sessions, and {{server-behavior}} requires the server to decline ESNI-established sessions if it did not accept ESNI.
+This case is invalid because {{send-esni}} requires the client to only offer ESNI-established sessions, and {{server-behavior}} requires the server to decline ESNI-established sessions if it did not accept ESNI.